Toxic plants

 Is Cordatum or Heartleaf Philodendron Toxic To Cats?

-Cordatum is also known worldwide for its other common names Fiddle-Leaf, Horsehead Philodendron, Heartleaf Philodendron, Panda Plant, Split Leaf Philodendron, Fruit Salad Plant, Red Emerald, Red Princess, Sweetheart Plant, and Saddle Leaf.
-It is widely grown as a houseplant which makes it accessible to cats however, cat owners should note that heartleaf philodendron contains insoluble calcium oxalates similar to other members of the Araceae family.
-These oxalate crystals to the mouth and gastrointestinal tract of cats.
-Consuming heartleaf philodendron may cause drooling, oral pain, and vomiting among other symptoms in cats.
+Yes, Cordatum, also commonly known as Heartleaf Philodendron, is toxic to cats.
+This plant, which has various other names such as Fiddle-Leaf, Horsehead Philodendron, Panda Plant, Split Leaf Philodendron, Fruit Salad Plant, Red Emerald, Red Princess, Sweetheart Plant, and Saddle Leaf, is frequently grown as a houseplant.
+Due to its popularity, it becomes readily accessible to household pets.
+Cat owners should be aware that the Heartleaf Philodendron contains insoluble calcium oxalates, much like other members of the Araceae family.
+These oxalate crystals can cause irritation to a cat’s mouth and gastrointestinal tract.
+When ingested, symptoms such as drooling, oral pain, and vomiting can manifest in cats.

 Clinical Signs of Cordatum or Heartleaf Philodendron Poisoning in Cats